buchanankerswell/kerswell_kohn_backarc/draft/bak/manuscript-04-aug-2026.md

 # Plain Language Summary {.unnumbered #sec:plain-language-summary}

 When one tectonic plate dives beneath another at a subduction zone, the two plates lock together and drive flow of warm rock in Earth's mantle.
-Scientists measure the heat escaping through Earth's surface to locate this "sticking-point" because its depth controls earthquake hazards.
-For decades, a few intensely studied regions were used to identify a sticking-point depth of 70--80 km, assuming that a single cross-section could represent the thermal structure for hundreds of kilometers laterally.
+Scientists measure the heat escaping through Earth's surface to locate this "sticking-point" because its depth controls fault behavior and earthquake hazards.
+For decades, a few intensely studied regions were used to identify a sticking-point depth of 70--80 km, assuming that a single cross-section could represent the thermal structure for hundreds of km laterally.
 We tested this assumption by analyzing more than 60,000 heat flow measurements across 34 subduction zone segments worldwide using two independent mapping methods.
-Thermal structure was consistent in four well-studied regions, supporting the conventional model, but thermal structure changed abruptly over distances of 100--150 km in three other well-sampled regions, challenging the conventional model's assumptions.
-Two additional regions gave contradictory results, while nearly three quarters of all regions had too few measurements to evaluate thermal structure.
+Thermal structure was consistent in four well-studied regions, supporting the classic model, but thermal structure changed abruptly over distances of 100--150 km in three other well-sampled regions, challenging the classic model's assumptions.
+Two additional regions gave contradictory results, while nearly three quarters of all regions we analyzed had too few measurements to evaluate thermal structure.
 Importantly, in one region, both methods indicate a uniform thermal structure while 190 measurements directly contradict that conclusion; agreement does not prove accuracy.
-Improving the subduction zone thermal models requires strategically placed field surveys combined with mapping strategies that integrate local measurements and geological patterns in a principled way.
+Improving the subduction zone thermal models requires strategically placed field surveys combined with mapping strategies that integrate local measurements and global geological patterns in a principled way.

 # Keypoints {.unnumbered #sec:key-points}